top of page

 Bio

 I study the environmental and gender history of early medieval northern Europe, particularly Wales and Merovingian Gaul.
 My work combines rigorous textual criticism with paleoscientific and archaeological data.
 I received my AB in History from Georgetown University in 2021 and my MPhil in Anglo-Saxon, Norse and Celtic from the University of Cambridge in 2022.
-I am currently a PhD Student at Georgetown University.
+I am currently a PhD candidate at Georgetown University.

 Education

-PhD Student, Environmental History, Georgetown University
+PhD Candidate, Environmental History, Georgetown University

 MPhil, Anglo-Saxon, Norse and Celtic, University of Cambridge